January 21, 2015

 The Gender Roles in Tango

-In tango, each partner assumes a distinct role based on their gender.
-Gender roles are violated when the woman refuses to surrender, lean back to alienate herself from the man, resists the man with her disobedience, neglects her responsibility to ensure his comfort, interferes with his lead, or initiates her own steps, and when the man fails to protect the woman, coerces her with force, focuses solely on the steps and ignores the music, or prioritizes his own shine over hers.
+In tango, each partner assumes a distinct role associated with their gender.
+Gender roles are disrupted when, for example, the woman refuses to surrender, leans back to distance herself from the man, resists his lead through disobedience, neglects her responsibility to ensure his comfort, interferes with his guidance, or initiates her own steps.
+Similarly, the man violates his role when he fails to protect the woman, coerces her with force, focuses solely on the steps rather than the music, or prioritizes his own display over hers.
 Regrettably, such behaviors are all too common in our tango.

-However, in Argentina where men are much more masculine and women are much more feminine, tango is exactly the opposite of a gender-neutral dance.
-Argentine tango is a passionate and elaborate display of masculinity and femininity.
-It highlights rather than hides the differences between the two sexes.
-It fulfills the need for affinity between the opposite genders through intimate physical and emotional interactions.
+However, in Argentina where men are much more masculine and women are much more feminine, tango is exactly the opposite of a gender-neutral play.
+Argentine tango is a passionate and elaborate celebration of masculinity and femininity.
+It accentuates rather than diminishes the differences between the sexes.
+It fulfills the innate human desire for connection between opposites, facilitated through intimate physical and emotional interactions.
 It is a soulful, sensual, and seductive dance.

-Despite the current trend in the US to challenge traditional gender roles, one fact remains unchanged: No one can be at their best against their nature.
-The reality is that a woman's natural physical traits, such as being short, light, soft, and fragile, make it challenging for her to take on the role of the leader.
+Despite the current trend in the US to challenge traditional gender roles, one fact remains unchanged: no one can be at their best against their nature.
+The reality is that a woman's natural physical traits, such as being shorter, lighter, softer, and more delicate, make it challenging for her to take on the role of the leader.
 She simply cannot be as strong and reliable as the leader must be and function as a man must function to a woman, regardless of how technically knowledgeable she is on leading.
-Similarly, a man's physical traits, such as being tall, heavy, robust, and rigid, make it difficult for him to be the follower.
-He simply cannot be as light and flexible as the follower must be and function as a woman must function to a man, regardless of how technically knowledgeable he is on following.
-Tango is not simply leading and following; it is the interplays between the opposite sexes.
-Without the inherent qualities of masculinity and femininity, tango loses its beauty, charm, richness, and depth.
+Conversely, a man's taller, heavier, and more robust build makes it difficult for him to assume the follower's role.
+He simply cannot be as light and flexible as the follower must be and function as a woman must function to a man, regardless of how technically knowledgeable he is on following (see Tango and Gender Interdependence).
+Tango is not merely about leading and following; it is an intricate interplay between the masculine and the feminine.
+Without these inherent qualities, tango loses its beauty, charm, richness, and depth.

 So, what are the roles of men and women in tango and how different their roles are?